MannyBinning/Paintings/README.md

 - [Google Font](https://fonts.google.com/)  was used all through the website for font.

 - [Font Awesome](https://fontawesome.com/) was used for the icons used for the website; such as social media icons in the footer section.

+- [GTmetrix](https://tinypng.com/) was used to test the speed of the website.

+- [TinyPing](https://gtmetrix.com/reports/mannybinning.github.io/sqZ5nBYv) was used to compress the images without making any changed to the size.